Mechanical Packing Installation

 Butt cut with an cutting angle of approx. 75° brings the ends in ringform in a parallel orientation.

 - Tamp down each ring of packing with a suitable tool; do not attempt to tamp down all the rings at once with the gland, as it is not possible.
 If a ring is a tight cross-sectional fit, do not tap it with a hammer to reduce its cross-section as this can damage the fibers.
 Instead, gently roll it with a round item.
+It is even better to use the calibration device in the package cutter W5PS-BU or W5PS-SK (see tools).

 - Position: Distribute the packing joints symmetrically to eliminate any leak path.
 Tighten the gland with the nuts equally.

-- Installation of Valve Packing: Pre-compress the packing for pressures up to 50 bar (725 psi) with about 2 times (gaseous liquids up to 5 times) the pressure and a minimum of 5 N/mm2/725 psi) (gaseous 10 N/mm2/1.450 psi)) above 50 bar (725 psi)) with 1.5 times (gaseous products up to 2 times) the pressure.
+- Installation of Valve Packing: Pre-compress the packing for pressures up to 50 bar (725 psi) with about 2 times (gaseous liquids up to 5 times) the pressure and a minimum of 5 N/mm2/725 psi) (gaseous 10 N/mm2/1.450 psi) above 50 bar (725 psi) with 1.5 times (gaseous products up to 2 times) the pressure.

 The applied gland force should ensure that the rings are seated properly to the stuffingbox and compressed enough to form a seal.
 (Step A)